RestaurantsLondonBelgraviaSW1

 JACOBITE ROOM

 The Jacobite Room, located on the first floor is an elegant room with a distinctive design of deep reds and greens and rich mahogany panelling, embellished with a dash of Macdonald tartan.
-It offers complete privacy and is ideal for hosting birthdays, anniversaries and parties for up to 22.
+It offers complete privacy and is ideal for hosting birthdays, anniversaries and parties for up to 20 guests seated.

-The Back Bar, located on the ground floor in the mews cottage behind the restaurant and overlooking the Courtyard Garden, is an informal room reminiscent of a traditional country pub.
+The Negroni Bar, located on the ground floor in the mews cottage behind the restaurant and overlooking the Courtyard Garden, is an informal room reminiscent of a traditional country pub.
 It is a cosy and welcoming refuge from the bustle of Belgravia.
-The room can hold a maximum of 26 guests for a sit down dinner or 40 for a drinks reception and can be hired for private functions on Mondays and Tuesdays subject to availability.
+The room can hold a maximum of 26 guests for a sit down dinner or 40 for a drinks reception.

 COURTYARD GARDEN